About Mercedes-Benz U.S. International, Inc. (MBUSI)

 Construction of the plant was completed in July 1996.
 Production began in January 1997, and the first M-Class vehicles went on sale in the U.S. in September of that year.

 MBUSI created a new corporate culture, based on teamwork and open communication.
 The combination of German & American team members, with experience from U.S. and Japanese automakers, as well as from Mercedes-Benz, made the “melting pot” in terms of its practices, procedures and corporate culture.

 In 1993, original projections were for 65,000 M-Class vehicles to be built at the Tuscaloosa plant each year.
 Because of overwhelming demand, MBUSI invested an additional $80 million in 1998 and 1999 to expand the plant and increase annual production by 20% to 80,000.
 During the first eight years of production, some 350 vehicles a day came off the line, in two shifts.

 As a result of the worldwide success of the M-Class (now called the GLE), Daimler AG has continually invested, expanded, and more than tripled production at MBUSI.
-We build the GLE, GLS, and the GLE Coupe for USA and the world, and the C-Class for North America.
+We build the GLE, GLS, and the GLE Coupe for USA and the world.

 In 2016 annual production was over 300,000 units.
 Roughly two-thirds of the components used in MBUSI-built vehicles come from North American suppliers, and about 30 first- and second-tier suppliers are now located in Alabama.
 We distribute to 135 markets worldwide with 60% for export.